-Showing one post in MAEs.
+Showing 2 posts in MAEs.

 Material adverse effect clauses provide a form of buy-side protection in merger agreements.
 These often are complex provisions permitting the buyer to avoid closing under the right circumstances, usually involving an actual or reasonably expected serious business deterioration.
 Channel Medsystems represents the latest decision from the Delaware courts interpreting and applying a material adverse effect clause.
 Here, the Court of Chancery held that a buyer’s termination of a merger agreement was invalid because the fraudulent conduct of an officer of the seller, which rendered certain contractual representations materially false, did not have, nor was reasonably expected at the time of termination to have, a material adverse effect on the seller.
 More ›Share